SAM IKPE ITAUMA,

 CEO & Founder of CRARN

 Sam Ikpe Itauma is the president and founder of the Child’s Right and Rehabilitation Network (CRARN), and the CEO of Itauma Foundation (IFOUND).
 He started rescuing children considered as pariah when he was a student in the University of Calabar, Nigeria in 2000.
-He has a very strong strong aversion for act of branding children and older people as witches and wizards.
+He has a very strong aversion for act of branding children and older people as witches and wizards.
 Itauma used his school allowance to feed children rejected and abandoned by families for fear of being witchcraft-possessed.

 Sam Itauma has taken refuge since 2011 in the U.S. as a result of multiple kidnapping attempts.